Northampton neighbourhood slams NHS staff over six-year parking 'nightmare' in busy estate

 "I have had somebody [not from the hospital] threaten to shoot me when I confronted them about parking.
 I'm always polite, I say, 'do you live here?' and point out out the sign post.

 "A nurse who parks outside everyday in a resident's space just says, 'ok, ok' and walks off.
-She's just does not care.
-I put three polite notices on her car.
-I have even followed her into work one day and I told her boss who she is, but nothing."
+She just does not care.
+I put three polite notices on her car."

-The woman says she is 'sick' of everyone ignoring the signs, which have been put up by residents, and says she has been passed between the hospital and the council over the years to no avail.
+The woman says she is 'sick' of everyone ignoring the signs, which have been put up by Northampton Partnership Homes, and says she has been passed between the hospital and the council over the years to no avail.

 She said: "I am sick of getting ignored by everybody.
 The hospital is using Covid as an excuse; their staff should not be parking here.
 It's mostly NGH staff.